 Visit Svartisen, Lovund, and Vikingen to see beautiful glaciers and a globe sculpture which marks Vikingen as a point directly on the Arctic Circle.

 A UNESCO World Heritage site, Vega is known for picturesque fishing villages with a history of eider down harvesting.
 Enjoy some opportunities to explore the area on foot or with an optional guided tour.

-Disembark the Expedition in the morning.
+Cruise overnight to Bergen, then disembark the Expedition in the morning.

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Pre-cruise transfer from meeting point to the ship; post-cruise transfer from the ship to the airport or hotel in Bergen; cabin accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; lectures and educational programs; services of Expedition staff and naturalists; parka; gear on loan (waterproof boots supplied for US sizes 6-16).
 Subject to change without notice.